CVI: Causes, diagnosis and modern treatment options

 Updated:

-In this article, you will learn how CVI is diagnosed, what treatment options are available and why modern methods such as VenaSeal (vein glue) play an important role in phlebology.
-It also explains how the condition is linked to varicose veins (varicosis) and what preventative measures sufferers can take.
+This article explains how CVI is diagnosed, what treatment options are available, and why modern methods such as VenaSeal (vein glue) play an important role in phlebology.
+It also explains how the condition is related to varicose veins (varicosis) and what preventive measures those affected can take.

 Causes of chronic venous insufficiency (CVI)